 A Compact Design for Heat, Light & Power with a 20% Savings

-The customer defined the goals of the project for a unit that was lower cost, easier to work on, had more efficient fuel consumption and the ability to add-on exterior lighting.
+NMC Rental Services defined the goals of the project for a unit that was lower cost, easier to work on, had more efficient fuel consumption and the ability to add-on exterior lighting.
 These demands were all required to fit into a smaller footprint which would enable units to be shipped in ocean containers.

 With these objectives in mind, Ceres initiated a project focused on reducing metal and labor.
 Utilizing strategic bend placement, the unit was made into a panel assembly, designed for manufacturability.
 This reduced material costs and eliminated over 50% of the welding on the entire unit.
 A return air feature was designed into the base unit and became standard, an industry first and giving ever user the option to increase fuel efficiency.